davidanastasiu/fast-ffn/README.md

 ## Files organization

-This project is organized into 5 sub-folders.
+This project is organized into 4 main sub-folders.
 These folders are listed below in the order they need to be acessed to generate the FPGA accelerator code.

 The 4 Folders: